PreciousChicken/vim-groff-viewer/README.md

 ## Documentation

-Helpags for the plugin can be loaded by using the command `:helptags ALL` when a groff file is open.
-Help for vim-groff-viewer will then be accessible within Vim by using `:help groff-viewer`.
+Helptags for the plugin can be loaded by using the command `:helptags ALL` when a groff file is open.
+Help will then be accessible within Vim via `:help groff-viewer`.

 ## Known issues

-The pdf-only document viewers [mupdf](https://mupdf.com/) and [apvlp](https://github.com/naihe2010/apvlv) do not work with the `-T pdf` option listed above.
+-  The pdf-only document viewers [mupdf](https://mupdf.com/) and [apvlp](https://github.com/naihe2010/apvlv) do not work with the `-T pdf` option listed above.

-Error handling needs to be improved.
+-  Error handling needs to be improved.
 If groff fails to create valid output due to a syntax error, no warning is generated and subsequently xdg-open may attempt to use the wrong application to open a file it does not recognise as postscript.

 ## Contributing